STU/QCD Correspondence: Thermodynamics

 up to $\mathcal{O}(\ln{r_{h}})$.
 Importance of the free energy is its relation with the total energy and partition function, so by using the free energy (23) one can obtain,

-and the partition function specifies by using the relation $F=-T\ln Z$.\\ Now, we can discuss the above thermodynamical quantities for three different cases of one, two, and three-charged black hole.\\ \textbf{(i) $\mathbf{q_{1}=q, q_{2}=q_{3}=0}$:} In that case the specific heat (21) reduced to the following expression,
+where we used $E=F+sT$.
+Then the partition function specifies by using the relation $F=-T\ln Z$.\\ Now, we can discuss the above thermodynamical quantities for three different cases of one, two, and three-charged black holes.